 I obtained my PhD in Physics and Astronomy from Macquarie University for my study on planetary nebulae with WR-type central stars in 2014.
 I have been a PhD student in the Research Centre in Astronomy, Astrophysics & Astrophotonics at Macquarie University since 2010.
 Prior to taking up this position, I was a postgraduate student in the Centre for Plasma Physics at the Queen's University Belfast and an early-stage researcher in the Department of Theoretical Physics at the University of Craiova.
-I obtained an MSc in Plasma Physics from the Queen's University Belfast in 2009 and an MSc in Computational Engineering from the University of Rostock in 2007.
+I obtained my MSc in Plasma Physics from the Queen's University Belfast in 2009.

 My PhD research focused on the physical and chemical evolution of planetary nebulae with hydrogen-deficient central stars using the integral field unit (IFU) spectrograph.
 Although most central stars of planetary nebulae show hydrogen-rich surface abundances, a small fraction (5-20%) display stellar winds and a fast expanding hydrogen-deficient atmosphere.
 What is less clear are the physical mechanism and evolutionary paths which removes the outer hydrogen layer from these carbon-oxygen degenerate pre-white dwarfs, and transforms it into a fast stellar wind.
 I studied a carefully selected sample of planetary nebulae that have hydrogen-deficient central stars and few other planetary nebulae likely to contain close-binary central stars using a combined observational and empirical analysis approach.
 The results of my study may help us identify whether hydrogen-deficient central stars evolved from a binary channel.